FroVolod/chat-drf-react/README.md

     ```

     {compiled successfully - ready on http://localhost:3000}
-8. Register a new user:

-  8.1.
-From the command line:
+## Usage with Docker

     ```
+    cd "C:\path\to\the\project\folder"
+    docker-compose up
+    ```
+    {compiled successfully - ready on http://localhost:3000}

+## Register a new user:

+1. From the command line:

+        ```
         curl -X POST http://localhost:8000/auth/users/ -d "username=user1&password=user-1-pas"

             {"username":"user1","id":5}
         ```
-  8.2.
-From the browser: click "Sign up" [Password must contain at least 8 characters.]
+2. From the browser: click "Sign up" [Password must contain at least 8 characters.]

-9. Login as a user: In the browser, click "Sign in"
+3. Login as a user: In the browser, click "Sign in"